Fender Blackface Deluxe Reverb 1966

 The valves were all worn and needed replaced.Onis completely dead.
 Most folks put standard ECC83/12AX7’s in this amp.
 The amp was designed with 7025’s – low noise low Gm valves.

-Check out the original valve sticker in the amp and you will see not a standard 12AX7 is used
+Check out the original valve sticker in the amp and you will see that three 7025’s are used.

 The only 12AX7 in the amp is a medium gain 12AX7A for the vibrato oscillator.
-Fender chose the 7025 to keep the cleanness in the amp.
-The result is that lovely vintage Fender tone with gentle bluesy /jazzy tones when driven hard.
+The designers chose the 7025 to keep the cleanness in the amp.
+These amps have gentle break up at volume and this makes them really good for blues and jazz players.

 Our Custom Valve kit